bonesoul/CoiniumServ/src/CoiniumServ/config/coins/README.md

 - address: URL that address will be appended.

 __getBlockTemplate__ options
 - "modeRequired": Peercoin variants need a "mode" parameter to be set in in getblocktemplate, so we need to set this true for them.
+Default: false.

 __node__ options